What to Wear in Morocco:

 Why Your Clothing Choice Matters in Morocco ↑ Back

-Planning what to wear in Morocco is one of the most overlooked — and most impactful — parts of any trip.
-Morocco sits at a fascinating crossroads: it is a predominantly Muslim country with deeply rooted traditions, yet it also welcomes millions of international visitors every year with warmth and genuine hospitality.
-Getting the dress code right means more meaningful interactions with locals, more comfortable days in the heat or mountain cold, and fewer moments of feeling like an outsider.
+Knowing what to wear in Morocco is one of the most overlooked — and most impactful — parts of planning any trip.
+Morocco sits at a fascinating crossroads: a predominantly Muslim country with deeply rooted traditions, yet one that welcomes millions of international visitors every year with genuine warmth.
+Understanding the Morocco dress code for tourists means more meaningful interactions with locals, more comfortable days in the heat or mountain cold, and far fewer moments of feeling like an outsider.

 Vibrant medina streets in Marrakech — where dressing thoughtfully makes all the difference.

 There is no strict dress code enforced by law for tourists, but modesty is deeply valued — especially in medinas, mosques, rural villages, and the Sahara.
-The good news is that packing for Morocco does not mean sacrificing style.
+The good news is that your Morocco outfit ideas do not need to sacrifice style.
 Lightweight, breathable fabrics in warm earthy tones do double duty: they respect local culture and look fantastic against the country’s breathtaking backdrops.

 New to Morocco?

-Before diving into clothing specifics, it helps to understand the country’s geography and culture.
+Before diving into clothing specifics, it helps to understand the country’s geography.
 Check our guide on where Morocco is located to get a feel for its diverse landscapes — from Atlantic coast to High Atlas peaks to Sahara dunes — each of which calls for slightly different outfits.

 Think of Morocco’s dress culture as a spectrum.
 In cosmopolitan Casablanca or the beach town of Agadir, you will see locals in jeans and T-shirts.
 In the ancient medinas of Fes or Chefchaouen, conservative dress draws less attention and more respect.
-In the Sahara desert, warmth matters as much as modesty.
-Your Morocco packing list should account for all of this.
+In the Sahara, warmth matters as much as modesty.
+Your Morocco packing list should account for all of this — and this guide covers everything, for both female and male travellers.

 What to Wear in Morocco for Women ↑ Back

 Women visiting Morocco face the most questions around clothing, and rightly so — the right choices genuinely shape your experience.
-As a female traveller, you will feel most comfortable and receive the warmest reception when your outfits cover your shoulders, cleavage, and knees.
-This does not mean you need to dress like a local; it simply means choosing pieces that offer a little more coverage than you might wear at home.
+What to wear in Morocco for women comes down to one core rule: choose outfits that cover your shoulders, cleavage, and knees when in public spaces.
+This does not mean dressing like a local; it simply means a little more coverage than you might instinctively reach for at home.
+Modest Morocco outfit ideas for women can still be stylish, colourful, and entirely comfortable in the heat.

 For a deeper dive specifically tailored to female travellers, we have a full dedicated resource on what to wear in Morocco for women with outfit ideas, shopping tips, and region-specific advice.

-Linen trousers and a loose long-sleeve top — a perfect base outfit for exploring any medina.
+Linen trousers and a loose long-sleeve top — a perfect Morocco outfit for exploring any medina.

 Core Wardrobe Essentials for Women